Thousands of People in Prison Have ADHD. Why Aren’t They Receiving Treatment?

 Robert Eme, a clinical psychologist who served on the Attention Deficit Disorder Association Work Group on ADHD and Correctional Health, told The Appeal, “There is no doubt that ADHD increases the risk of criminal behavior, which explains why individuals with ADHD are overrepresented, not only in American prisons but in prisons in other countries.”

 ADHD saturates the American prison system.
 While only 4.4 percent of the general public has ADHD, as many as half of adult prisoners and two-thirds of children in juvenile facilities have the condition.
+(More recent estimates are between 8 and 22 percent for adults in prison and roughly 17 percent for incarcerated children.)
 Yet no state in the country prioritizes ADHD treatment in its prisons.

 Though Kurt Myers had been aware of the impact ADHD had on his academic performance, it wasn’t until he was an adult and serving time at the Washington State Penitentiary that he learned of the full extent of impairments caused by ADHD.
 He began to understand how those impairments contributed to the totality of his problems in school, his criminal behavior, and, ultimately, the death of his friend.